 3. Setup testimonial collection channels

-There are many ways to ask for a testimonial out there.
+There are many ways to ask for a text or video testimonial from out there.
 You can choose which one suits you best.
 Or you can make your perfect combination.

 Ask in person